rxtted/rxRadio/README.md

 ## Installation

+1. Download a release.
-1. Place the resource in your server resources folder as `rxRadio`.
+2. Place the resource in your server resources folder as `rxRadio`.
-2. Ensure dependencies start before it.
+3. Ensure dependencies start before it.
-3. Add `ensure rxRadio` to your server config.
+4. Add `ensure rxRadio` to your server config.

 Example: